 Meet Sylvia Garcia

-Senator Sylvia R. Garcia is a native of Palito Blanco, a South Texas farming community.
-The eighth of ten children, Senator Garcia saw her parents struggle to raise her and her siblings.
-Senator Garcia's parents taught her that with hard work and a good education she could accomplish anything.
+Congresswoman Sylvia R. Garcia is a native of Palito Blanco, a South Texas farming community.
+The eighth of ten children, Congresswoman Garcia saw her parents struggle to raise her and her siblings.
+Congresswoman Garcia's parents taught her that with hard work and a good education she could accomplish anything.

-As a result of these lessons, Senator Garcia dedicated herself to success at school.
+As a result of these lessons, Congresswoman Garcia dedicated herself to success at school.
 She earned a scholarship to Texas Woman's University in Denton, where she graduated with a degree in social work and political science.
-Senator Garcia then received her Doctor of Jurisprudence from Thurgood Marshall School of Law at Texas Southern University in Houston, working several jobs to pay for her tuition.
-Just as her parents believed in her future, Senator Garcia believes the children of Texas can do anything.
+Congresswoman Garcia then received her Doctor of Jurisprudence from Thurgood Marshall School of Law at Texas Southern University in Houston, working several jobs to pay for her tuition.
+Just as her parents believed in her future, Congresswoman Garcia believes the children of Texas can do anything.

 When all is said and done, there is no doubt Sylvia Garcia has dedicated her life to her community and to public service.